As I’m learning about scotch, whiskey, and bourbon, I’m going to write up my observations and share them with you. First up, Laphroaig!

 - Taste: Big, bold, smoke, peat

-A quick comment…when I took these notes I wasn’t planning to blog about them.
+When I took these notes I wasn’t planning to blog about them.
 I’m hoping to record the presenters at future tastings so I don’t miss out on their detailed descriptions.
 Also, now you see what I mean about adjectives — I need more descriptive words!

 Well folks, there you have it…my first tasting entry.
 Please leave me your comments about your experiences with these whiskies (especially if you have different words to describe them!), suggestions on other single malt whiskeys and bourbons to try, and questions and comments about the blog.
 Here’s to a long and happy blogging/reading relationship!